 This is commonplace among incumbents.
 And it is not only restricted to the data center market.
 For example, in the US, fast food places have upgraded their appearance.

 Because of high-level competitors that offer a better experience and better quality food.
 Starbucks, Chipotle, etc..
 So these low-end food places upgraded their aesthetic, but the food is still the same.

 If you live in or have visited the US recently, you may have noticed that all of a sudden, the fast-food restaurants don’t look the same.
 They have adopted an upgraded appearance — but the food on the inside and the service are the same.
 Giving yourself a refreshing is how you coopt without adjusting the core of what you do or what you offer.

 Using Gartner and IDC to Stay Relevant by Paying Them to Create Cooption

-This might be reasonable in some contexts (although profit maximization often leads to bad quality food, as with McDonalds), but it positively kills research because what is true is not going to be profit-maximizing.
+This might be reasonable in some contexts (although profit maximization often leads to bad quality food, as with McDonald’s).
+Still, it positively kills research because what is true is not going to be profit-maximizing.

 Plus, Gartner and IDC have a lot of leverage over vendors.